 Would you like to tell your story?
 Great!

 We want stories from anyone and everyone who has a connection to Mormonism.
-We welcome all the stories - any age (over 18), any level of participation in the church, any ethnic group or language spoken.
-We aim to have as many stories as possible to show the full spectrum of experience in the church.
+We welcome all the stories - any age (over 18), any level of participation in any of the Mormon traditions, any ethnic group or language spoken, and any affiliation with a trad We aim to have as many stories as possible to show the full spectrum of experience with Mormonism.

 It's important to find an interviewer with whom you share a basic trust - it's not necessary that you know each other well, although that can be helpful.
 Just be sure to be comfortable with the person (or people) in the room as you share your story - we want you to be able to speak freely, without having to edit your experiences or opinion out of fear or judgment.
 We want you to be able to speak as authentically as possible.
 If you can't find a suitable interviewer, feel free to contact us and we'll try to find an interviewer in your area.

 Before you sit down to be interviewed, look over the list of questions.
 Don't feel obligated to answer every question on the page - these are just a general guideline of what we're looking for, and prompts for the interviewer to ask if needed.
 Once the interview begins, speak freely!
 This is your story!
-You can edit things when the transcription is returned to you, so don't feel like you need to be polished or refined.
+Don't feel like you need to be polished or refined -- oral histories are often conversational and informal.
 We especially love to hear stories - anecdotes, attitudes, and experiences.
 An opinion on a topic is interesting, but an illustration of how you came to have that opinion is even more interesting.
 The interviewer may prompt you to clarify or ask for more detail, but this is your story to tell, not a conversation.
 The oral interview usually lasts between 1 and 2 hours - some are longer, but they are rarely shorter.